 Professor Chris Paul

-Chris has been a member of the HCRA Executive Committee since 2015 and has made significant contributions to the operational and strategic direction of HCRA as a translational cancer research centre.
+Chris has been a member of the HCRA Executive Committee since 2015 and is the Chair of the Implementation Science and Impact Flagship Program.
+She has made significant contributions to the operational and strategic direction of HCRA as a translational cancer research centre.

 Phone: 02 4042 0693